Apjuve/Horiseon/README.md

 ## Summary
 HORISEON,is helping business reach the right custumers with ONLINE REPUTATION MANAGEMENT.
-So what potential customers can see when searching your business.
+So That potential customers can see when searching your business.
 We also can manage your SOCIAL MEDIA MARKETING to determine which platforms are suited to your brand and attract more customeres.

 ## Table of contents

-- [credits] (#credits)

 ## Credits